 dockerfile: MultiApi/Dockerfile

-Congrats, we completed the task to tell docker how to build mulit-containers for our ASP.NET Core App using docker-compose.yml.
-It’s time to build the image and run the compose.
+Congrats, we completed the task to tell docker how to build multi-containers for our ASP.NET Core App using docker-compose.yml.
+It’s time to build the images and run the compose.

-Before you run the APP in docker, you have to change the url of the Web API.
+Before we run the APP in docker, we are required to change the url of the Web API.
 So, open the index.cshtml.cs file located in the Pages folder of MultiApp project.
-Here change the URL from http://localhost:53205/api/Joke to http://multiapi/api/Joke.
+Here change the URL from http://localhost:5255/api/Joke to http://multiapi:8080/api/Joke.
+Here “multiapi” is the service name and 8080 is the port number.
 See the highlighted code given below:

 public async Task OnGet()